Overview

 - Age-structured population models using census data

-- Contact matrix integration via POLYMOD and custom matrices
+- Contact matrix integration via POLYMOD-derived and custom matrices

 - Final outbreak size calculations using both analytic and stochastic methods